scorpjke/VQuick/README.md

 ---
 When copying files, it might ask you to replace some existing files.

 - if your folder already has `rime.lua`, don't replace it.
-Open it in a text editor and just add the contents of VietSu's `rime.lua` to the end of your file.
+Open it in a text editor and just add the contents of VQuick's `rime.lua` to the end of your file.

 - As for the other files like `punctiation.yaml` and `key_bindings.yaml` - you can just skip them, no need to replace them.